 - avoid stereotyping on the basis of sex; age; race; colour; national or ethnic origin; marital or relationship status; political conviction; religious conviction; impairment; need for carers, assistance animals and disability aids; family responsibility or family status; gender; gender identity; intersex status; sexual orientation; or gender history.

 Manuscripts Language Usage

-Only manuscripts written in American or British usage are allowed.
-A combination of these or language other than either of these will be rejected.
+Only manuscripts written in British usage are allowed.

 An manuscript submission must include a title page that shows the author’s role, full name, ORCID No. (if applicable), affiliation and email address.

 Author’s Name (Last name written in capital letters and bold)

 An abstract of 100-300 words that gives a clear and accurate account of its main arguments, methodology, scope and findings is expected.

 Provide no more than eight keywords immediately following the abstract.
 These keywords will be used for indexing purposes.